 Infamous 2 is worthy sequel and expands and improves on everything from the first game.
 Lets not forgot that there is also the User-generated content that Sucker Punch has added to the game.
 Anyone can start creating new content and publish it for all to experience.
 With this addition, fresh content could be created for a long time.

-Note: The Infamous 2 review was written based on the PS3 version of the game.
+Note: The inFamous 2 review is based on a retail PlayStation 3 copy of the game.